Carefully review the Grading Rubric that will be used to evaluate your assignment before you begin.

 Title Page – This page must include the title of your report, your name, course name, instructor, and date submitted.

-Introduction – This section should discuss why the experiment was conducted.
+Introduction – This section should outline why the experiment was conducted.
 At a minimum, it should contain three paragraphs.
 One paragraph must cover background information of similar studies that have already been done in the area.
 This is accomplished by citing existing literature from similar experiments and explaining their results.
 A second paragraph should provide an objective or a reason why the experiment is being done.
 Why do we want to know the answer to the question we are asking?
 A third paragraph should provide a hypothesis for each of the three experiments conducted.

 Materials and Methods – This section should provide a detailed description of the materials used in your experiment and how they were used.
 A step-by-step rundown of your experiment is necessary; however, it should be done in paragraph form, not in a list format.
 The description should be exact enough to allow for someone reading the report to replicate the experiment, but it should be in your own words and not simply copied and pasted from the lab manual.